 For example, if you collect email addresses for a mailing list you must let the customer know what emails they may receive and how often, and allow them to choose which types of emails they want to receive (i.e. they may wish to receive emails about sales, but not monthly newsletters).

 Data security is paramount under the GDPR, and companies that secure data unsafely or suffer a data breach are liable for fines of up to €20m.
 Make sure to practise good data safety, for example: use strong passwords, two-factor authentication and never use the same password on multiple sites.
 Also, make sure your digital storage systems are up to date, and that the software you use is GDPR compliant.

 The GDPR gives individuals greater control over their data.
 From 25th of May, you must allow customers to view, access and update any data you hold on them and you must also remove their information from your systems if they request.

 Last-minute GDPR action plan & getting more advice

 If you’re yet to take any steps to make your business GDPR compliant, it’s not too late to start.
 The ICO, Information Commissioner’s Office, who deals with the UK’s data protection laws, has a wealth of information and guides available on their website for businesses who need to become GDPR compliant.
 Their hotline is also available for you to ask questions, and receive free and impartial advice.

 You may also be able to get advice from your local business centre, council or through online guides and seminars,

 To make sure your business’ accounting activities are GDPR compliant, make sure to get specialist advice from our accountants.
-Get in touch with our accountants in Manchester or in Media City, Salford to find out how we can help you.
+Get in touch with our accountants in Manchester or in Central London to find out how we can help you.